Peppertype vs Anyword for Marketing Copy 2026: Which One Actually Delivers?

 • Data-Driven Mode — generates multiple variants ranked by predicted performance

-• Integrations with Google Ads, Facebook Ads Manager, HubSpot, Salesforce, WordPress, and more
+• Integrations with Google Ads, Facebook Ads, HubSpot, Salesforce, WordPress, and more

-• Blog post wizard (added in 2025, works reasonably well — not their strongest feature, but gets the job done)
+• Blog post wizard (added in 2025, reasonably capable — not their strongest feature, but it works)

 The data story is compelling.
 Anyword claims teams using performance-scored copy see 30–50% improvement in click-through rates.
-Personally, I'd always want to see your specific A/B test results rather than vendor numbers, but the underlying mechanism — scoring against real campaign data from thousands of advertisers — is genuinely solid.
+I'd always want to see your specific A/B test results rather than vendor statistics, but the underlying mechanism — scoring against real campaign data from thousands of advertisers — is genuinely sound.

 Anyword Pricing (2026)